[2025] Best LLMs for Coding Ranked: Free, Local, Open Models

 Conclusion

 If you're looking for the best AI models for coding, your choice depends on whether you prefer speed and convenience from cloud tools or full privacy and control with local setups.
-For developers who want to work offline, avoid cloud costs, and keep their code private, local models like DeepSeek-Coder and Code Llama 3 are top picks.
+For developers who want to work offline, avoid cloud costs, and keep their code private, the new generation of local models like GPT-OSS and Qwen3 are top picks.
+They offer performance that was exclusive to cloud models just months ago.

 Was this page helpful?